 With the supposed exception of radiometric dating, that is.
 The decay of uranium into lead, rubidium into strontium, and a few other such processes can be made to show extremely long ages, so radioactive decay processes have been considered by evolutionists to be firm proof of the billions of years.

 But Christians need to remember that such calculations, like all the others, are based on the arbitrary assumption of uniformitarianism, which not only is unprovable but contrary to the Bible.
-The apostle Peter calls it “willing ignorance” (note 2 Peter 3:3-6) when this assumption ignores the world-changing impact of special creation of all things in the beginning and the worldwide geologic impact of the global Deluge in the days of Noah.
+The apostle Peter calls it “willing ignorance” (note 2 Peter 3:3-6, KJV) when this assumption ignores the world-changing impact of special creation of all things in the beginning and the worldwide geologic impact of the global Deluge in the days of Noah.

-Therefore, we plead once again with our Christian theistic evolutionists, progressive creationists, gap creationists, and intelligent design minimalists to come back to the Bible for their view of the world and its history.
+Therefore, we plead once again with our Christian theistic evolutionists, progressive creationists, gap creationists, and Intelligent Design minimalists to come back to the Bible for their view of the world and its history.
 We should most certainly believe the words of our Lord Jesus Christ on this vital subject.
-"And why call ye me, Lord, Lord," He might well say, “and [believe] not the things which I say?”
+“But why do you call Me ‘Lord, Lord,’” He might well say, “and [believe] not the things which I say?”
 (Luke 6:46).

 - Vardiman, L., A. A. Snelling, and E. F Chaffin, eds.
 2005.
 Radioisotopes and the Age of the Earth: Results of a Young-Earth Creationist Research Initiative.
 El Cajon, CA: Institute for Creation Research and Chino Valley, AZ: Creation Research Society.
 See ICR.org/rate for more information on this eight-year study.